This page was most recently updated on May 8th, 2025

 3. The Board of Advisors shall select and authorize a coordinator or coordinators to handle the execution and management of the entire Coronation.

 5. Only eligible voters of legal age, with proof of residence of the realm residing within the boundaries of Southern Colorado, as described in SECTION 2.02, shall be entitled to vote for the Imperial Monarchs.
-Eligible voters shall also include all permanent titleholders of the Organization regardless of place of residence.
+Eligible voters shall also include all permanent titleholders of the Organization regardless of residence.

 6. The Board of Advisors shall establish and handle all voting procedures in compliance with the appropriate Colorado State laws.
-The Board shall also determine how the ballots are to be stored, and will determine the time for the counting and announcement of the ballot results.
+The Board shall also determine how the ballots are to be stored and will determine the time for the counting and announcement of the ballot results.

 9. Proxies and voting by mail are not permitted as stated in SECTION 5.06.